EdenSweden/React-drum-pad/README.old.md

 Personal note for changes needed:

 1. Make volume change dynamically as sound is produced.
 Maybe add event listener?
+Maybe create new context for audio that can be accessed by power button & volume components
-2. Change audio preload to metadata for better performance?
+2. Fix issues with continued playback after power shutoff
-4. Fix issues withcontinued playback after power shutoff
+3. Change audio preload to metadata for better performance?
-5. Make accessible
+4. Make accessible
-6. Make adjustments for mobile responsiveness
+5. Make adjustments for mobile responsiveness
-7. Make any needed adjustments to pass freeCodeCamp tests
+6. Make any needed adjustments to pass freeCodeCamp tests
-8. Finishing touches
+7. Finishing touches